Secure Cooperative Regenerating Codes for Distributed Storage Systems

 In this paper, we analyze and design secure and cooperative regenerating codes for DSS.
 In terms of security requirements, we utilize a passive and colluding eavesdropper model as presented in \cite{Shah:Information11}.
 In this model, during the entire life span of the DSS, the eavesdropper can gain access to data stored on an $\ell_1$ number of nodes, and, in addition, it observes both the stored content and the data downloaded (for repair) on an additional $\ell_2$ number of nodes.
-Given this eavesdropper model, we focus on the problem of designing secure regenerating codes in the context of DSS that performs multiple node repairs in a cooperative manner.
+Given this eavesdropper model, we focus on the problem of designing secure cooperative regenerating codes in the context of DSS that perform multiple simultaneous node repairs.
 This scenario generalizes the single node repair setting considered in earlier works to multiple node failures.
-First, we present upper bound on the secrecy capacity for MBCR codes, and present a secure coding scheme that achieves this bound.
-This proves the tightness of the bound and characterizes the secrecy capacity for MBCR codes.
-Next, we address the secrecy capacity of a DSS employing the MSCR codes, and show that the existing MSCR codes can be made secure against eavesdropping.
-In this minimum storage setup, our codes match the upper bound secure file size under special cases.
-In all scenarios, the achievability results allows for exact repair, and secure file size upper bounds are obtained from mincut analyses over the secrecy graph representation of DSS.
-The main secrecy achievability coding argument of the paper is obtained by utilizing a secret precoding scheme to obtain secure coding schemes for DSS.
+In this paper, we establish the secrecy capacity for the MBCR point, and propose some secure codes for the MSCR point that are optimal for some special cases.
+In all scenarios, the achievability results allow for exact repair.
+The main secrecy achievability coding argument in this paper is obtained by utilizing a secret pre-coding (randomization) scheme to obtain secure coding schemes for DSS.